openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 • RENDER_STATUS_ACCELERATED

 Render states indicate when hardware accelerated decoding is in use, regardless of which class is currently playing video.
 Check the StageVideoEvent.status property to learn whether the necessary decoding is available.
-If this property is set to “unavailable”, the StageVideo object cannot play the video.
+If this property is set to "unavailable", the StageVideo object cannot play the video.
 This status requires that you immediately reattach the NetStream object to a Video object.
 Other statuses inform your application of the current rendering conditions.

 The following table describes the implications of all render status values for StageVideoEvent and VideoEvent objects in OpenFL: